-The College Student Inventory (CSI) is administered to first-years prior to Fall enrollment.
+The College Student Inventory (CSI) is administered to entering first-years prior to Fall enrollment.
 The Mid-Year Student Assessment (MYSA) is administered to the same population mid-year.
-Both identify readiness and support needs on both the individual and aggregate level.
-Students are connected to supports and aggregate data can be used for assessment and planning.
-In Fall 2020, FSU added custom questions on technology and financial need to both the CSI and MYSA related to the pandemic.
-Data on the risk-level of the first-year class and which supports are most needed is shared at the start of term and also filtered by race/ethnicity and gender.
-CSI advisor reports are loaded into SSC Navigate for advisors and FYE faculty.
+Both identify readiness and need for supports on both the individual and aggregate level.
+Students are connected to the supports they need and aggregate data can be used for assessment and planning.
+In Fall 2020 FSU added custom questions to both the CSI and MYSA related to the pandemic, specific to technology and financial need.
+Data on the risk-level of the first-year class and which supports are most needed is shared at the start of term.
+This data is also filtered by race/ethnicity and gender.
+CSI advisor reports are loaded into SSC Navigate so that advisors and FYE faculty have access to this information.

 Admitted students receive a number of supports.
-First-year and transfer students take a First-Year Experience Seminar (FYE).
-FYE prepares students for a successful college career by developing habits of mind, reading, and information literacy skills.
-Thematic sections tailor course content to the students' majors, but learning outcomes remain the same.
+Incoming first-time and new transfer students take a First Year Experience Seminar (FYE).
+The goals of the course are to prepare students for a successful college career by developing habits of mind, reading, and information literacy skills.
+Each section is arranged thematically to tailor the content of the course to the student's chosen major, but the learning outcomes are the same for each section.

-FSU provides support to undergraduate Latino males through the Hispanic Male Mentoring Program.
-This program is DHE funded and focuses on the first year.
-Faculty and peer mentors (with Spanish language skills) work with incoming students to provide proactive guidance.
+FSU also provides additional support to undergraduate Latino males through the PIF (Performance Incentive Fund) Hispanic Male Mentoring Program.
+This program is funded by the DHE and primarily focuses on the first year.
+Faculty and peer mentors (with Spanish language skills) work with incoming Latino students to provide proactive guidance to college life.

-The Academic Coaching and Tutoring Center offers workshops and in-class support for student success skills such as time management, motivation, and concentration.
-The SSC Navigate advising platform is used to make academic coaching appointments.
+The Academic Coaching & Tutoring Center offers individualized workshops and in-class support for key student success skills such as time management, motivation, and concentration.
+The Student Success Collaborative (SSC) can also be used to make academic coaching appointments.
 The university has 20 peer mentors that provide services to both FYE and non-FYE students.
-In the Fall semester, peer mentors attend class alongside new students enrolled in FYE and offer workshops and office hours.
+In the Fall semester, peer mentors attend class alongside new students enrolled in the FYE seminars, offering advice, workshops, and office hours.
 In the Spring semester, peer mentors lead a variety of activities to help students learn about campus resources, participate in campus social events, and develop study strategies.
-Writing support is available to both undergraduate and graduate students.
+These services primarily serve undergraduate students, but writing support is available to both undergraduate and graduate students.

-Each semester has a three-week advising period, but advisors maintain contact with advisees all year.
+Each semester there is an official 3-week advising period, but advisors maintain contact with advisees all year long.
+Students report to advisors through the SSC.
 Faculty are encouraged to submit enrollment census and deficient mid-semester grades each semester to alert advisors and academic coaches.
 Alerts can also be generated for academic coach referral, tutor referral, financial aid referral, and attendance issues.

-The Career Service and Advising Center provides a number of support services including career and academic advising, graduate school advising, mock interviews, interview room, career assessment, alumni job shadowing programs, and a number of workshops and events.
+The Career Service & Advising Center provides a number of support services including career and academic advising, graduate school advising, mock interviews, interview room, career assessment, alumni job shadowing programs, and a number of workshops and events.

-FSU's total undergraduate population has declined 21.6% since 2011.
-The majority of this decline is due to decreased numbers of full-time undergraduates, a decline of 29.6% (3558 in 2011 to 2504 in 2021).
-Over this same period, the part-time undergraduate population has actually grown by 17.5% (725 in 2011 to 852 in 2021).
-The majority of these declines occurred during the last two years.
-The 2011 to 2019 total undergraduate population decline was 5.2%.
+FSU's total undergraduate population has declined 8.8% since 2011.
+The majority of this decline is due to decreased numbers of full-time undergraduates which has declined by 20.5% (3558 in 2011 to 2828 in 2020).
+Over this same time period, the part-time undergraduate population has actually grown by 35% (725 in 2011 to 984 in 2020).